invertase/notifee/docs-react-native/react-native/docs/ios/remote-notification-support.md

 end

 ```
-* Assuming you are using `react-native-firebase`, you'll also have to add `use_frameworks!` inside the target above as [you did when you followed their docs](https://rnfirebase.io/#altering-cocoapods-to-use-frameworks).
+* Assuming you are using `react-native-firebase`, you must also add `use_frameworks!` inside the target above as [you did when you followed their docs](https://rnfirebase.io/#altering-cocoapods-to-use-frameworks).
 * Install or update your pods using pod install from the ios folder

 `pod install --repo-update`